MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms-networking.md

 Teams Rooms on Surface Hub must have access to a network that meets these requirements:

-- Access to your Active Directory or Azure Active Directory (Azure AD) instance
+- Access to your Active Directory or Microsoft Entra instance
 - Access to a server that can provide an IP address using DHCP.
 Microsoft Teams Rooms on Surface Hub cannot be configured with a static IP address.
 - Access to HTTP ports 80 and 443.
 - TCP and UDP ports configured as described in Port and protocol requirements for [Microsoft 365 and Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges) for Microsoft Teams.